 Bake the bread and egg in the oven for seven minutes, or for a little longer if you don’t like a runny egg yolk.

-Wearing oven gloves, carefully lift the baking shet out of the oven.
-Then, life the pieces of toast onto a plate (use a fish slice).
+Wearing oven gloves, carefully lift the baking sheet out of the oven.
+Then, lift the pieces of toast onto a plate (use a fish slice).